agata-sm/nbis-epigenomics-workshop/docs/tutorials/lab-chipseq-processing.md

 ```

-Now we are ready to compute the read coverages for genomic regions for the BAM files for the entire genome using bin mode with `multiBamSummary` as well as to visualise sample correlation based on the output of multiBamSummary.
+Now we are ready to compute the read coverages for genomic regions for the BAM files for the entire genome using bin mode with `multiBamSummary` as well as to visualise sample correlation based on the output of `multiBamSummary`.

 ```bash
 module load deepTools/2.5.1